 The hardware sector protection feature disables both program and erase operations in any sector.
 The hardware sector unprotection feature re-enables both program and erase operations in previously protected sectors.

 Sector protection/unprotection must be implemented using programming equipment.
 The procedure requires a high voltage (V{ID}) on address pin A9 and the control pins.
-Details on this method are provided in the supplements, publication numbers 20819 and 21183.
+Details on this method are provided in a supplement, publication number 20495.
 Contact an AMD representative to obtain a copy of the appropriate document.